 These poetic commentaries of both religions are very famous.
 He told his followers, “Look at me (as a guru) and I will see at you.

 He described how love of material things hinders the attainment of enlightenment.
 He also said that the aim of human life is to achieve enlightenment.
 Along with teaching enlightenment, he also taught love, compassion, forgiveness, charity, contentment, inner peace, helping others, service and reverence to God and Master.
 He also told the importance of a disciple’s devotion to the true Sadguru (Guru).
-He taught all followers the importance of Shradha and Saburi, that is, faith and patience.
+He has taught all followers about the importance of “Shraddha” and “Saburi” which means faith and patience.

 You must also read the Information of Swami Vivekananda.